inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 however marvelous it may seem today, will remain forever inexplicable.
 Soon or late the laws governing the production of life itself will be discovered in the laboratory, and man may set up business as a creator on his own account.
-The thing, indeed, is not only conceivable; it is even highly probable.
+The thing, ined, is not only conceivable; it is even highly probable.
 - H. L. Mencken, 1930
 "When people are least sure, they are often most dogmatic."
 -- John Kenneth Galbraith
-"The bad reputation UNIX has gotten is totally undeserved, laid on by people who don't understand, who have not gotten in there and tried anything."
+"The bad reputation UNIX has gotten is totally unserved, laid on by people who don't unrstand, who have not gotten in there and tried anything."
 		-- Jim Joyce, owner of Jim Joyce's UNIX Bookstore Don't know what time I'll be back, Mom.
 Probably soon after she throws me out.
 Economists are still trying to figure out why the girls with the least